dbt-labs/jaffle-sl-testing/README.md

 pip install -r requirements.txt
 ```

+2. Add a `profiles.yml` file to the root of this repo by following [these](https://docs.getdbt.com/docs/core/connect-data-platform/databricks-setup) instructions.

-2. Seed files don't work as expected with Databricks, so there are none on this branch.
+3. Seed files don't work as expected with Databricks, so there are none on this branch.
 Instead, ensure that you upload [these](https://github.com/dbt-labs/jaffle-sl-testing/tree/main/jaffle-data) files individually by following [these](https://docs.databricks.com/en/ingestion/add-data/upload-data.html) instructions.

-3. Install dbt dependencies and build the dbt project.
+4. Install dbt dependencies and build the dbt project.

 ```console
 dbt deps